 Where to Stay in La Fortuna

 There are a ton of hotel options in La Fortuna and Arenal.
 We stayed at Arenal Observatory Lodge, an incredible lodge close to Arenal Volcano.
-If you want to splurge on for hotels on your trip, this is the best place to do so in this itinerary.
-You can check our list of best luxury hotels in Arenal.
+However, if you want to splurge on for hotels on your trip, this is the best place to do so in this itinerary as this area has a ton of luxury hotels.

 If you want to stay in town and are on a budget, we recommend Hotel Las Colinas or Hotel El Secreto La Fortuna.
+If you’re coming with a family or big group, check out this Airbnb in Arenal that fits up to 12 people.

 What to Do in La Fortuna